-- 7 Specify the password for the LDAP server connection in the Password field. - 8 Specify one of the following levels of security to use for authentication in the Authentication field: - None: No LDAP authentication is used. - Simple: Uses the server's fully qualified DName to authenticate users; transmits user passwords in clear text.
-Using simple LDAP authentication within an encrypted channel can protect passwords. - Strong: The server uses a certificate and private key to communicate with other servers.
-With this level, no transmission of passwords is required, and no sensitive data is exchanged between servers until each has verified the other's identity by using the certificates. - 9 Specify the type of security protocol to use for authentication in the Security Protocol field.
-Use a security protocol such as SSL - 10 Specify one of the following to indicate how requests are redirected from one LDAP server to another if there is more than one user registry existing on multiple servers or domains in the Referral field: - ignore: Ignores referrals. - follow: Follows any referrals.
+- 7 Specify the password for the LDAP server connection in the Password field. - 8 Specify one of the following levels of security to use for authentication in the Authentication field: - None: No LDAP authentication is used. - Simple: Uses the server's fully-qualified domain name to authenticate users; transmits user passwords in clear text.
+Using simple LDAP authentication within an encrypted channel can protect passwords. - Alternate\method: Using the method that you specify, the server uses a certificate and private key to communicate with other servers.
+With this level, servers do not need to transmit passwords, and servers do not exchange sensitive data until each has verified the other's identity by using the certificates.